skychatorg/skychat/README.md

 npm run dev
 ```

-This will start a static file server & websocket server on http://localhost:8080
+This will start a static file server & websocket server, available under the location specified in the `.env.json` file.
-When the source files change, the build processes runs automatically
+When the source files change, the build processes runs automatically.

 ## Customize

 ### Customize preferences

-The preferences.json file specifies application preferences.
+The `config/preferences.json` file specifies application preferences.
 The available fields are detailed below.

 | field | type | default | description |